rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 ## Add tasks

 Select the `Add` button when completed and task is added to RsyncOSX.
 RsyncOSX adds a trailing / character to both local and remote volume.
 After selecting the Add button another task might be added.

-Any changes (edit or delete) to tasks are done from the Synchronize view.
+Any changes to a task (edit or delete) are done from the Synchronize view.

 ## Local and Remote buttons